j-nac/j-nac.github.io/_drafts/2025-08-05-sesame-street-liberalism.md

 On Sesame Street, neighbors help neighbors out of good will.
 Welfare isn't about having one person take advantage of others, it's about mutual support and that those who are helped will pay their blessings forward.
 We share because it is the right thing to do.

-Welfare *should* be a slam dunk issue for Democrats because it directly supports Americans.
+Welfare *should* be a slam dunk issue for Democrats because it directly supports Americans and appeals to virtue.
+Welfare also promotes a shared identity --- that we are bound in supporting our fellow Americans.

 We can have plenty of debate about what situations welfare is effective in versus the free market.
 But having that argument wasn't enough for conservatives.
 They have perverted the issue into one that somehow redirects the anger of middle class America towards the working and lower classes.

 Opposition to delivering welfare out of the belief that some are not *deserving* is rooted in corrupt morals.

-## Community
+### Community

 There is something to be said about how the loneliness and isolation of today contrasts with the community formed on Sesame Street.

 Today, it feels like all our systems force people into